scionproto/scion/doc/DRKeyInfra.md

     Request: { 2, req.ID, prot, A, B, H_A , H_B, ⊥ }
     Key Derivation: K_{A:H_A→B:H_B}^prot = PRF_{A→B} (“prot” | H_A | H_B )

-### Key Validity Periods

-Secret values must be renewed for every epoch.
-Thus, also lower level keys must be renewed.
-However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity can not be verified.
-To avoid race conditions, the validity of second-level keys must be longer than the corresponding refresh period.
-By default, we assume the following key validity periods:

-- Secret value: 24 hours
-- First-level keys: 24 hours (inherited)
-- Second-level keys: 24 (inherited) + 0.1 hours

-First- and second-level keys are valid during the same time frame as the corresponding secret value.
-Second-level have a slightly extended validity period to avoid race conditions as specified above.
-If a specific protocol requires shorter key expiration times, this will be implemented as an extension to the basic protocol.
-The 'misc' part in the key exchange is used to supply such additional information.

 ### Key Rollover

 Shared symmetric keys are short-lived to avoid explicit key revocation.
 However,